smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

 Source Image Panel
 ==================

-The Source Image is located on the left hand side of AlliGator's main window.
+The *Source Image* is located on the left hand side of AlliGator's main window.

 .. image:: images/AlliGator-Source-Image-Panel.png
    :width: 100%

+The *Source Image* can be resized by expanding the main window.

 Some of the associated tools are highlighted in the snapshot shown above.
 Their description can be found in the following sections.